Romanian leader says country not ready for EU presidency

-BUCHAREST, Romania (AP) — Romania’s president says his country is not ready to take over the rotating presidency of the European Union on Jan.1 and called for the government to step down.
+BUCHAREST, Romania (AP) — Romania’s president said Monday his country isn’t ready to take over the European Union’s rotating presidency on Jan.
+1 and called for the government to step down.

-President Klaus Iohannis said Monday “things have gone off the rails,” and that there was “a political necessity to replace government,” which he called “an accident of Romanian democracy.”
+President Klaus Iohannis said “things have gone off the rails,” and that there was “a political necessity to replace the government,” which he called “an accident of Romanian democracy.”

-Viorica Dancila, a little-known politician became premier in January, but has little executive power as Liviu Dragnea, chairman of the ruling Social Democratic Party basically runs the government.
-Dragnea, can’t be prime minister due to a conviction for vote-rigging.
+Viorica Dancila, a little-known politician became premier in January, but has little executive power as Liviu Dragnea, chairman of the ruling Social Democratic Party, basically runs the government.
+Dragnea can’t be prime minister because of a conviction for vote-rigging.

+“It’s the 12th hour (and) we are totally unprepared,” Iohannis said.
+“There’s no chance of a good government … or proper involvement in European affairs.”

 Most Read Nation & World Stories